AmpereComputing/developer/README.md

 ## Free access to Ampere Computing patforms for Open Source projects.

+Ampere Computing is committed to supporting OpenSource development on AArch64 platforms.
+As such we work with OpenSource infrastructure partners to make Ampere Computing platforms available and accessable for OpenSource project development.

 ### Oregon State University Open Source Labs

-Ampere Computing  partners with the Oregon State University Open Source Lab to host Ampere servers in order to provide an open platform for innovation to the open source community.
+Ampere Computing  partners with the Oregon State University Open Source Lab to host Ampere servers within an OpenStack Cloud in order to provide an open platform for innovation to the open source community.
 Free access to Ampere platforms hosted at the OSUOSL for open source Aarch64 development can be requested here:

 * [https://osuosl.org/services/aarch64/request_hosting/](https://osuosl.org/services/aarch64/request_hosting/)